 When live coding, it is even more important than when presenting slides that all learners can see the relevant portions of the screen as they may want to copy exactly what you have typed or see what you are pointing to.
 Use a big font and maximize the window.
-Note that with a large font, you may have fewer columns and rows than you’re used to, and you should design examples with this in mind (or at least test them).
+Note that with a large font, you may have fewer columns and rows than you’re used to, so you should design examples with this in mind (or at least test them).
 A black font on a white background works better than a light font on a dark background.
 When the bottom of the projector screen is at the same height or below the heads of the learners, people in the back won’t be able to see the lower parts, so resize the window(s) you use on your computer (drawing up the bottom) to compensate.

-Pay attention to the lighting: no lights should directly shine on the presenter’s screen.
+Pay attention to the lighting: avoid glare in rooms with digital screens and dim lights around projector screens.

-If you can get a second screen, use it!
+If you can get a second projector, use it!
 It may require its own PC or laptop, so you may need to ask a helper to control it.
-You can use the second screen to show illustrations or the lesson material.
+You could for example display the live coding on one screen and use the second screen to present illustrations.

 Tip 5.
 Avoid distractions.

 Seeing notifications flash by on the screen distracts you as well as the learners, and may even result in awkward situations when a message pops up you’d rather not have others see.
-Turn off notifications on your laptop and phone, such as those from social media, email, etc.
+Turn off notifications on your laptop and phone, such as those from social media, email, etc. A difference between presenting a deck of slides and live coding is that you may end up sharing more of your computer during the latter.
+Close any applications that may cause distractions and consider what desktop image and screensaver you use.
+Use printouts of the lesson material during teaching, or alternatively display them on a second device (tablet or laptop).

 Tip 6.
 Use illustrations - even better, draw them.

-Lesson material often come with illustrations, and these may help learners to understand the stages of the lesson and to organize the material.
+Lesson material often comes with illustrations and these may help learners to understand the stages of the lesson and to organize the material.
 What can work really well is when you as instructor generate the illustrations on the whiteboard as you progress through the material.
 This allows you to build up diagrams, making them increasingly complex in parallel with the material you are teaching.
 Presenting complementary information using visual and verbal representations helps learning (so-called “dual coding” [13]).
 Consider having learners draw or fill in diagrams themselves, from scratch or from fill-in-the-blank diagrams you have prepared in advance.
 Diagramming helps learners understand the material, makes for a more lively workshop (you’ll have to move between your computer and the whiteboard), and gathers the learners’ attention to you as well.

 Tip 7.
 Stick to the lesson material.